 Everton fans didn’t want Sam Allardyce.
 No set of fans really want Sam Allardyce.
 But sooner or later you can’t help but respect the man.
-It happened at Crystal Palace.
-It happened at Sunderland.
-And it’s already happening at Goodison Park.

 There are two types of people in this world: those who rate Sam Allardyce and everyone else who isn’t Sam Allardyce.